Is Colmar Worth Visiting? 19 Reasons Why You Should!

 The Isenheim Altarpiece

 Unterlinden Museum – This renowned museum houses an impressive collection of exhibits.
 The most notable is the Isenheim Altarpiece by Matthias Grünewald.
-Not only that but it’s the most visited museum in Alsace!
+Not only that but it’s the most visited museum in Alsace.

 Bartholdi Museum – Dedicated to the creator of the Statue of Liberty, Frédéric Auguste Bartholdi, this museum showcases his life and work.

-3. Alsace Wine Route
+3. Near the Alsace Wine Route

 Alsace Wine Route